 We’d be grateful for sharing other examples of retro book posters, especially the ones that are non-English.

-Please leave your suggestions in the comments and we’ll follow your advice.
+Please leave your suggestions in the comments or via social media and we’ll follow your advice.

 20 vintage posters about books and libraries